PolinaAlexandr/python_images/README.md

+# Drawing with python
-Simple images with pillow lib
+Simple images with Pillow lib
-Tasks:
- - Mono-color picture
- - Color duo picture
- - Colorful image (three or more colors)